redshifttt/scrotplus/README.md

 `$ git clone https://github.com/numpadd/scrotplus/`

 then by moving the `scrotplus` program to your `/usr/bin` directory.
-Alternatively you can also symlink the program by doing:

-`$ sudo ln -s ~/path/to/scrotplus /usr/bin/scrotplus`

-or you could just make it executable then and there:

-`$ chmod +x scrotplus`

 After that just restart bash by typing into your terminal: